MarquesEduardo/odin-recipes/README.md

 # odin-recipes
-Project from TOP.
-This is a project from the HTML Foundations course that I am taking.
-I will display my skills with GIT, GITHub, Commits, HTML and good coding practices.
+This is a project from the Foundations course that I am taking.
+I will display here my skills with GIT, GITHub, Commits, CSS, JS, HTML and good coding practices.